- Location: Carson, Washington

 The tiny trail to the viewing platform is suitable for anyone who can walk for short distances on an incline and decline.
 It isn’t terribly steep, but steep enough for it to be noted.
 The view from the platform is incredible, gorgeous, and it is so worth driving out there for.
 However, it doesn’t show the entirety of the falls.
 After stumbling around the area for a path down, I found a few, all rather difficult, but I’m pretty sure I found the best one.
 I would not recommend this for beginners, people who have a hard time lifting their body repeatedly or those who don’t feel sure-footed on steep climbs.

-So this sucks, but I have to mention it: someone recently died here after trying to go down to the falls on a rope.
-The rope is still there.
-I’ve seen people use it successfully.
-I thought it looked terrifying, so I didn’t even try it.
-The path I indicated does not need it.
+Don’t use the rope from the viewing platform.
+Someone died using it.
+To be fair, I’ve seen people use it successfully, but it looks terrifying and the path I indicated does not need it.
 Regardless, be safe.
-Being a little scared is one thing, but don’t ever do shit that is so beyond your comfort zone that you are ignoring your instincts.
+Being a little scared is one thing, but don’t do shit that is so beyond your comfort zone that you are ignoring your instincts.
 Even if your instincts are telling you something is fine, mistakes happen.
 Be exceedingly careful.

 To viewing platform: From the parking area (see directions below), backtrack about 50-100 feet where you’ll find a path on the opposite side of the road.
 It is sometimes signed, but apparently locals take the sign down from time to time.
 I think that means they don’t want you being a dick in this beautiful place, so don’t.
 The path is pretty obvious once you spot it and it dips down into the trees immediately.